 Hi, welcome to my website!
 My name is Jamie.
 I am a qualified therapist registered with the British Association of Counselling and Psychotherapy (BACP) accredited by the Professional Standards Authority.
 I have worked with adults and young people within both educational and therapeutic settings for over fifteen years.

-I offer both one-to-one short and long-term counselling and psychotherapy from my practice in North Finchley, North London and soon in Brighton.
+I offer in-person one-to-one short and long-term counselling and psychotherapy from my practice in North Finchley, North London and Hanover in Brighton.
 I work mindfully of cultural diversity, beliefs and values and I am experienced working in areas including:

 anxiety and panic

 educational and workplace difficulties